mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 ### New Features

-In this Console release we have brought exciting new features which are currently available exclusively for PaaS users.
+In this Console release we have brought exciting New Features which are currently available exclusively for PaaS users.
 Here below you can discover all of them!

 #### Fast Data No Code Configuration for ER Schema (only available for PaaS users)